chrisj1225/GuildBoard/README.md

 ## Getting Started

 ## Features
-* Live instant message chatting between users to come share their wonderful ideas in real time.
+* Live instant message chatting between users to communicate & share their ideas in real time.
 * Unlimited server creation for users to gather in and discuss a singular topic or theme.
   * Within each server, users can also create channels to further subdivide their team to have more focused conversations.
+* Private messaging between two users via Direct Messages.
+  * Direct messages can be initiated through the user profile from a server's member list.

 ## Technologies
 * Guildboard was built with a Ruby on Rails backend and a Postgres database management system.
 On the front end side, React and Redux were used for component and state management and were styled with SCSS modules.
-Lastly, Rails' ActionCable and Redis were used to seamlessly integrate WebSockets into the application to create a persistent bi-directional 'full-duplex' connection between the user and server which gives the live chat feature the 'real-time' effect.
+Lastly, Rails' ActionCable and Redis were used to seamlessly integrate WebSockets into the application to create a persistent bi-directional, 'full-duplex' connection between the user and server or user and direct message which gives the live chat feature the 'real-time' effect.

 ## Challenges
 ### ActionCable and Websockets